UniversityofHelsinki/compass-frontend/README.md

 ## Usage
-Mock headers in local development with some browser plugin Required headers : eppn
+Mock headers in local development with some browser plugin Required headers:\
+eppn\
-Optional headers :
+Optional headers:\
-hyGroupCn
-preferredLanguage
-eduPersonAffiliation
-displayName
+hyGroupCn\
+preferredLanguage\
+eduPersonAffiliation\
+displayName\
+\
-Use .env.development.local file to host environment variables REACT_APP_COMPASS_BACKEND_SERVER=http://localhost:5000
+Use .env.development.local file to host environment variables\
+REACT_APP_COMPASS_BACKEND_SERVER=http://localhost:5000

 In the project directory, you can run: